ibbles/LearningUnreal/Light Mobility.md

 # Stationary

+A hybrid blend between movable and static, trying to have a bit of the advantages of both while minimizing the drawbacks of them.
 Means that the light won't move, but there are some properties, such as intensity and color, that can change at runtime.
 Not sure if there are other parameters that can change as well.
 Will result in partially baked lighting.